• Skip to primary navigation

 ×

 September is the transition between summer and fall fruits and vegetables.
-Most summer fruit is still available this month, but not for long as the season turns to fall.
-So get cooking with this month's recipe collection.
+Most summer fruit is still available this month, but not for long as the produce season turns to fall.
+So get cooking with the September recipe collection.

-Chart of fruit in season for Septembert: strawberries, blackberries, raspberries, peaches, nectarines, plums, melons, figs, grapes, apples, pears, cranberries and pomegranates.
+Chart of fruit in season for September: strawberries, blackberries, raspberries, peaches, nectarines, plums, melons, figs, grapes, apples, pears, cranberries and pomegranates.

 Guide: Cooking with seasonal fruit - September Edition

-Get more info on apples, and pears, or click on any of the produce pictures below for more info and recipes.
+Get more details on any of the produce by clicking the pictures below for more tips and recipes.

 Apples